Yandex Cloud

 Tip

 The result of SpeechKit Brand Voice Lite voice model training directly depends on training data.
-Make sure to meet the specified text requirements and recommendations to get a high-quality SpeechKit Brand Voice Lite voice.
+To get a high-quality SpeechKit Brand Voice Lite voice, adhere to all the recommendations we give for texts and audio.

 • The recommended phrase length is no more than 250 characters.

-• Audio recordings should not include incomplete phrases.
+• There must not be any incomplete phrases.

 ing time!
 He won't be happy about that.
 If you hadn't had that argument, you could have asked for anything you wa.